dipscope/JsonApiEntityProvider.TS/README.md

 }
 ```

+After that you have to follow `EntityStore.TS` [documentation](https://github.com/dipscope/EntityStore.TS).
 Supported methods which you can use through `EntitySet` is dependent from backend implementation of [JSON:API](https://jsonapi.org) specification.
-We defined only configuration part in examples above but there might be more information required like creation of custom filter expression visitor.
-Currently it is not clear which parts we have to describe.
-Feel free to open an issue if you require more information.

 ## Versioning